electroglyph/atheriz/docs/06_settings.md

 ## 6.1 How Settings Work

 ### 6.1.1 The Import Chain
-Game folders derive configuration from the parent system utilizing an override approach.
-Your `settings.py` file executes `from atheriz.settings import *`, subsequently replacing defaults by explicitly redefining specific variables deeper within the file.
-Standard Python evaluation prioritizes identical parameters declared towards the bottom of the execution trace.
+Game folders import and override core settings by importing `atheriz.settings` and redefining variables.
+Your game's `settings.py` file executes `from atheriz.settings import *` to get the base settings, and then you can redefine variables to override them.
+See [`atheriz/settings.py`](../atheriz/settings.py) for the default settings.

 ### 6.1.2 `CLASS_INJECTIONS` (The Most Important Setting)
-Atheriz relies exclusively on a modular class replacement mechanic known as Class Injection.
-By populating the `CLASS_INJECTIONS` array, the system systematically replaces base module identifiers with custom target references precisely upon system instantiation.
+Atheriz relies on a modular class replacement mechanic known as Class Injection.
+By adding to the `CLASS_INJECTIONS` list, you can replace default Atheriz classes with your own custom ones.

-The array mandates a three-part tuple syntax:
+Each entry in the list is a tuple with three parts:
 `(local_module, class_name, target_import_path)`

 Example: